 - First-party gifts – The term refers to the provider itself – the first party.
 Generally, first-party free gift deals are the least shadowy.
 What you see is what you get, though you should always look to see if anything is different between the deal with the free gift and the same deal without it.
 Sometimes you will find a longer contract.
 Sometimes a smaller data allowance.
 Sometimes the gift will be truly free.
 Either way it is worth knowing so you can make an informed choice about whether the free gift is worth it

-- Third-party gifts – Are gifts offered not by the provider, but by retailer.
+- Third-party gifts – Are gifts offered not by the provider, but by the retailer.
 These are rarely truly free, with most retailers displaying higher prices for the deals with gifts than the same deal without them.
-One example we noted during our research was from a retailer offering a 'free' Amazon Fire 7 tablet.
-The deals with the tablet worked out £200 more expensive across the length of the contract.
-You can buy a Fire 7 for £49.99.
-Not only is it not free, then – you will be paying four times as much for it.
+One example we noted during our research was from a retailer offering a 'free' Amazon Fire tablet.
+The deals with the tablet worked out around £200 more expensive across the length of the contract.
+You can buy a Fire 7 for as little as £29.99.
+Not only is it not free, then – you will be paying six times as much for it.
 Just watch out

 What free gifts can I get?